 6.1.3.5.5 Part-Load Cooling Tests for MZVAV Units.
 For each part-load cooling test point, the unit fan control settings shall be adjusted to achieve an average indoor air leaving dry-bulb temperature for the test period equal to the average value measured over the course of the full-load cooling test, within a tolerance of ± 0.5 °F. The airflow-measuring apparatus shall be adjusted to meet the adjusted ESP requirement determined per Section 6.1.3.3 with a condition tolerance of -0.00/+0.05 in H2O, using the measured part-load cooling airflow in the ESP calculation.
-If the indoor air leaving drybulb temperature is greater than the full-load average by more than the allowable tolerance and airflow cannot be reduced while simultaneously meeting the adjusted ESP requirement, adjust the fan control settings and airflow-measuring apparatus to run at the minimum fan speed allowed by the controls while maintaining ESP within tolerance of the adjusted ESP requirement per Section 6.1.3.3.
-If the indoor air leaving dry bulb temperature is less than the full-load average by more than the allowable tolerance and the temperature tolerance cannot be met while simultaneously meeting the adjusted ESP requirement per Section 6.1.3.3.
-If the indoor air leaving dry bulb temperature is less than the full-load average by more than the allowable tolerance and the temperature tolerance cannot be met while simultaneously meeting the adjusted ESP requirement, adjust the fan control settings and airflow-measuring apparatus to zero.

-maintaining ESP within tolerance of the adjusted ESP requirement per Section 6.1.3.3.
+If the indoor air leaving dry-bulb temperature is greater than the full-load average by more than the allowable tolerance and airflow cannot be reduced while simultaneously meeting the adjusted ESP requirement, adjust the fan control settings and airflow-measuring apparatus to run at the minimum fan speed allowed by the controls while maintaining ESP within tolerance of the adjusted ESP requirement per Section 6.1.3.3.
+If the indoor air leaving dry bulb temperature is less than the full-load average by more than the allowable tolerance and the temperature tolerance cannot be met while simultaneously meeting the adjusted ESP requirement, adjust the fan control settings and airflow-measuring apparatus to achieve an indoor air leaving dry bulb temperature as close to meeting the tolerance as possible while maintaining ESP within tolerance of the adjusted ESP requirement per Section 6.1.3.3.
 The test report shall indicate when indoor leaving dry bulb temperature is not in tolerance.